Yamuna biodiversity park

-Yamuna biodiversity park, located on Yamuna river front is a 9770 hectares biodiversity area in Delhi, India.
+Yamuna biodiversity park, located on Yamuna river front is a 457 acres biodiversity area in Delhi, India.
 It is developed by Delhi Development Authority (DDA) with the technical help of Centre for Environmental Management of Degraded Ecosystems (CEMDE), University of Delhi.
 It serves as an ideal alternative habitat for migratory and resident bird species.
 It also is designed to conserve the wild genetic resources of agricultural crops and enhance groundwater recharge and augment freshwater availability.

 History

 Delhi has 7554 hectares of fragmented forests which are deprived of wild animals due to unplanned urbanisation, and of the 400 wetlands, fewer than 3 or 4 were left.
 In 2015, Delhi already had Aravalli Biodiversity Park and Yamuna biodiversity park.
 Delhi Development Authority (DDA) engaged the scientist of Delhi University to develop four more biodiversity parks in Delhi, including the Northern ridge biodiversity park (Kamla Nehru Ridge), Tilpath Valley Biodiversity Park, Neela Hauz biodiversity park and phase-2 of the Yamuna Biodiversity Park.
 Phase-I of Yamuna biodiversity park focused on barren floodplains commenced in 2005 and phase-2 focused on the active floodplains commenced in 2015.